-For further support and advice regarding reporting conduct in St Augustine's under the Reportable Conduct Scheme, contact the MACS Employee Relations Unit on 03 9267 0431 or ceoir@macs.vic.edu.au.
+For further support and advice regarding reporting conduct in St Augustine's under the Reportable Conduct Scheme, contact the MACS Safeguarding and Standards Team on 03 9267 0228 or rcs@macs.vic.edu.au.

-Making an Allegation of Reportable Conduct Step Description 1.
-Keep notes Keep comprehensive notes that are dated and include the following information: a description of the concerns (e.g. physical injuries, student behaviour) the source of those concerns (e.g. observation, report from child or another person) any actions taken as a result of the concerns (e.g. consultation with the Principal, report to DHHS Child Protection, etc.).
-2. Make the report As soon as a person forms a reasonable belief that an employee (persons engaged by the entity such as volunteers, contractors, office holders, board members, board committee members, school advisory council members and officers of a religious body) at the school has engaged in reportable conduct or misconduct that may involve reportable conduct, you must report this allegation to the school's Principal or, if the Principal is involved in the allegation, the Leadership Team or the Regional General Manager who will notify the MACS Employee Relations Unit on 03 9267 0431 or ceoir@macs.vic.edu.au .
+Making an Allegat Aaking an Allegation of Reportable Conduct Step Description 1.
+Keep notes Keep comprehensive notes that are dated and include the following information: a description of the concerns (e.g. physical injuries, student behaviour) the source of those concerns (e.g. observation, report from child or another person) any actions taken as a result of the concerns (e.g. consultation with the Principal, report to DFFH Child Protection).
+2. Make the report As soon as a person forms a reasonable belief that an employee (persons engaged by the entity such as volunteers, contractors, office holders, board members, board committee members, school advisory council members and officers of a religious body) at the school has engaged in reportable conduct or misconduct that may involve reportable conduct, you must report this allegation to the school's Principal or, if the Principal is involved in the allegation, the Leadership Team or the Regional General Manager who will notify the MACS Safeguarding and Standards Team on 03 9267 0228 or rcs@macs.vic.edu.au .

-What should the principal of [School name] do about a reportable allegation?
+What should the principal of St Augustine's do about a reportable allegation?

 Below are the steps that the principal of St Augustine's must take if there is a potential reportable allegation.
 These steps are in general order of priority, but the guidance may change depending on the circumstances.
-In all cases, reportable allegations must be referred to the MACS Employee Relations Unit as soon as practicable on 03 9267 0431 or ceoir@macs.vic.edu.au.
+In all cases, reportable allegations must be referred to the MACS Safeguarding and Standards Team as soon as practicable on 03 9267 0228 or rcs@macs.vic.edu.au.